nerds-with-keyboards/commerseum-display/README.md

-# Commerseum Display v2
+# Commerseum Display

-Currently WIP.
-Based on Gatsby + Decap CMS Starter.
-For the older still-working version, please see the [v1 branch](https://github.com/nerds-with-keyboards/commerseum-display/tree/v1).
+A digital signage application built with Gatsby v4 and Decap CMS.
+This is version 2, which is now the main branch.
+For the legacy version, please see the [v1 branch](https://github.com/nerds-with-keyboards/commerseum-display/tree/v1).

 **Note:** This starter uses [Gatsby v4](https://www.gatsbyjs.com/gatsby-4/).